mantis3de/game-export-pipeline-docs/docs/features/lod.md

 ## Preview (runtime emulator)

 The preview shows exactly which level the engine would display at a given camera distance, using the same screen-size math the policy stores.

-1. Turn on **Preview LODs**.
+It's driven by a list — no separate on/off toggle.

+1. In the **Preview** box, click **↻** to fill the **Objects with LODs** list (every base that has LODs, with its level count).
+2. **Click a row** — that chain is isolated and preview starts automatically.
+Clicking another row switches to it. *Isolate the chain* (on by default) hides everything else; colliders are always hidden during preview.
-2. Drag **Distance (m)** — or click **Live (from viewport)** and orbit / zoom.
+3. Drag **Distance (m)** — or click **Live (from viewport)** and orbit / zoom.
 The Live button is blue while running.
-3. The readout shows e.g. `Chair: LOD2 @ 27 m / 14 % screen`.
+4. The readout shows the visible level **with its triangle count**, e.g. `Chair: LOD2 · 1,230 tris @ 27 m / 14 % screen`.

-While **Preview** is on, editing the switch % updates the view **live** — no need to click Apply.
-Turning preview off restores the original visibility of every level.
+5. Click **Exit Preview (show all)** to end the preview and restore the full scene.

+While previewing, editing the switch % updates the view **live**.
+The preview matches the panel values but **does not write** them to the object — it computes the switching in memory.
+To persist a policy, use **Apply / Refresh Policy**.

+!!! note "Preview is non-destructive"
+    Previewing never changes your data: the visibility it toggles is restored on exit (and recovered automatically after *Reload Scripts*, disabling the add-on, or re-opening a file saved mid-preview), and the stored LOD policy is left untouched.

 → The full screen-size model is documented in `LOD_SPEC.md` in the addon.